dakshbhatnagar/Datasets/README.md

 ### Usage Guidelines

 - **Learning Purposes Only**: These datasets are intended for personal learning and educational use.
 - **Data Integrity**: While efforts are made to ensure the datasets are accurate and reliable, it is recommended to verify the data sources for critical applications.

 ---

 ### Getting Started

-To get started with the datasets in this repository:
+To get started with the datasets in this repository, head over to the terminal of your choice and then:

 1. **Clone the Repository**: Clone or download the repository to your local machine.
    ```bash